 Today, as then, men continue to worship idols around the world.
 But why?
-The problem remains the sameignorance, pure and simple.
+The problem remains the same-ignorance, pure and simple.
 No intelligent and informed person is going to worship an idol or image, whether apart from Christianity or within what is called Christianity.

-2. The scriptures speak of vain worship.
+2. The Scriptures speak of vain worship.

 Christ said, "But in vain they do worship me, teaching for doctrines the commandments of men."
-(Matthew 15: 9).
-Again he said, "Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
-Many will say to me in that day.
-Lord, Lord; have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
-And then will I profess unto them, I never knew you: depart from me, ye that work iniquity."
-(Matthew 7: 21-23).
+(Matthew 15:9).
+Again He said, "Not everyone who says to Me, 'Lord, Lord,' shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
+Many will say to Me in that day, "Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?'
+And then I will declare to them, "I never knew you; depart from Me, you who practice lawlessness?"
+(Matthew 7:21-23).

-It is still publicly taught that the Lord's people may worship in different ways, and as long as they are honest and sincere in it, then their worship will be accepted of
+It is still publicly taught that the Lord's people may worship in different ways, and as long as they are honest and sincere in it, then their worship will be accepted of God.

-God.
 This is not true.
 One's worship is in vain when it is according to the doctrines and commandments of men.
 The word vain means empty, to no avail, useless.
 In other words, such worship will not be accepted of the Lord.